Page Refresh AI/Collection Pages

 What does the collection page audit focus on?

-It focuses on whether the collection page explains the category clearly, groups products in a useful way, answers shopper questions, and links to the right supporting pages.
+It focuses on whether one public collection page explains the category clearly, groups products in a useful way, answers shopper questions, gives enough collection entity context, and links to the right supporting pages.

 Is this different from a product page audit?